 Grayling Viking University

-The CASD introduces Grayling Viking University (GVU), our program to individualize the education of our students to prepare them to be college and career ready and to help them earn free college and university credits prior to graduation through Advanced Placement® courses, early/middle college opportunities and career technical education courses.
+The CASD welcomes you to Grayling Viking University (GVU), our program to individualize the education of our students to prepare them to be college and career ready and to help them earn free college and university credits prior to graduation through Advanced Placement® courses, early/middle college opportunities and career technical education courses.
 And through our unique 13th year program, students can actually earn a free associate's degree.

 GHS Course Brochure